Clinical Psychology Curriculum

 Intervention Sequence (Year 2)

-625a,b Psychosocial Interventions: 4 units, Fall & Spring [Lawrence, Hamann]
+625a,b Psychosocial Interventions (Clinical Research Methods): 4 units, Fall & Spring [Lawrence, Hamann]

 Externship (Years 3 and 4)

 Clinical work outside the department in university and community agencies, usually about 20 hr/wk in the third year and 10 hr/wk in the fourth year.
-All students on externship are required to register for 694c.
-Students must attend the seminar for two academic semesters, but be enrolled every year you work at an external placement.
-Students enroll in 696 during the spring of your 2nd year.
+All students on externship are required to register for 694c during their third year in the program.
+Students must attend the seminar for two academic semesters, but be enrolled during their third year.

 694c Consultation & Supervision: 1 unit, Fall & Spring [Shisslak]